contisimone99/Penetration-Testing-on-Open5Gs/README.md

 ---

 ## ✨ Overview
 This repository contains the full write‑up, slide deck, and proof‑of‑concept exploit for a privilege‑escalation vulnerability that affects the **Open5GS** core network WebUI.
+This project is based on the paper [`Penetration Testing on 5G Core Network Web Technologies`](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10622336).
 By chaining two mis‑configurations — _unauthenticated MongoDB access_ and a _hard‑coded JWT/cookie signing secret_ (`change-me`) — an attacker can impersonate any administrator and obtain complete control of the 5G core via the WebUI.

 <p align="center"><img src="docs/attack_flow.png" width="640" alt="Attack flow diagram"></p>